vinifmor/guapow/README.md

-**guapow** is an on-demand and/or auto performance optimizer for Linux applications.
+**guapow** is an on-demand and auto performance optimizer for Linux applications.
 The project name is an abbreviation for **Guarana powder** (_Guaraná_ is a fruit from the Amazon rainforest with a highly caffeinated seed).

 **Key features**